Konamiman/Nestor80/docs/WritingRelocatableCode.md

 ## Combining programs into libraries

-The LIB-80 tool can be used to combine multiple relocatable files into one single library files, which can then be used with LINK-80 instead of the individual relocatable files.
+The LIB-80 tool can be used to combine multiple relocatable files into one single library file, which can then be used with LINK-80 instead of the individual relocatable files.

 For example, assume that you have a collection of mathematical routines, each in its own file like `SUM.REL`, `MULT.REL` and `DIV.REL`.
 You may use them with LINK-80 like this: